-Table 1-Distribution of Molecules in the Indian Market by Number of Manufacturers.
-2006 AND 2011 growth for both markets is expected to be roughly consistent with these trends (IMS 2012).
+Despite its large population, the Indian pharmaceutical market remains relatively small in terms of global sales.
+In 2012, IMS estimated that sales in the Indian market were approximately \$14.3 billion (less than \$12 per capita).
+By comparison, in 2012 sales in the United States market were approximately \$322 billion (more than \$1,000 per capita).
+From 2007 to 2011 the Indian market grew at an annual rate of 15.3 percent compared to only 3.7 percent growth in the United States.
+Future growth for both markets is expected to be roughly consistent with these trends (IMS, 2012).
 This rapid growth in India compared to growth in more developed markets is one reason that, despite its relatively small size, foreign firms have become increasingly interested in obtaining stronger intellectual property protections in that market.